 Encode user journeys as robot-driven widget tests with stable selectors and deterministic test seams.
 Real user flows, not isolated unit checks.

 10 principles.
 15+ patterns.
 Breaking changes docs.
 Setup recipes.
-All baked into every planning and review step — not as an afterthought, but as the foundation.
+All loaded into every planning and implementation step — not as an afterthought, but as the foundation.

 Git Workflow